UID Labels and Labeling Simplified

 How are UID labels formatted?

 The recommended barcode symbology for UID labels is 2D data matrix.
 Two-dimensional (2D) barcodes are ideal for a couple of reasons.
 First, users can encode a lot of data into a smaller area in comparison to one-dimensional (1D) barcodes.
 Second, 2D barcodes have redundancy within the code so if up to 60% of the barcode gets destroyed, the barcode is still readable.
-Additional elements can also be added to the UID label, i.e., 1D barcode, human readable number.
+Additional elements can also be added to the UID tag, i.e., 1D barcode, human readable number.

 How do you make UID labels compliant with MIL-STD-130?